Super Bowl LVII: How to watch Chiefs vs Eagles free on Apple TV, iPhone, or any device

-Super Bowl LVII is set for Sunday, February 12 with the Kansas City Chiefs up against the Philadelphia Eagles.
+Super Bowl LVII is happening today, Sunday, February 12 with the Kansas City Chiefs up against the Philadelphia Eagles.
 Follow along for several ways to watch the Super Bowl including free on Apple TV, iPhone, or any device.
 We’ll also cover the Apple Music halftime show details.

 This story is supported by Mosyle, the only Apple Unified Platform.
 Mosyle is the only solution that fully integrates five different applications on a single Apple-only platform, allowing businesses and schools to easily and automatically deploy, manage, and protect all their Apple devices.
 Over 35,000 organizations leverage Mosyle solutions to automate the deployment, management, and security of millions of Apple devices daily.
 Request a FREE account today and discover how you can put your Apple fleet on auto-pilot at a price point that is hard to believe.